1 What is Caching

 @project.users.each do |user| ...

-To get ActiveRecord to automatically load all the users for the project at once we can change this one line in the controller:
+To get ActiveRecord to automatically load all the users for the project at once we can change the line where the project is first loaded:

 @project = Project.includes(:users).friendly.find(params[:id])